 Despite the bank’s high security procedures, the design makes effort to transform the ground level to become part of the city life.
 The floor consists of Swedish diabase, used both interior and exterior to create a synergy between the building and street.
 The entire ground floor of the building is also open to the public with art exhibition and a restaurant.
 In the paved areas, large cut-out planting areas are designed with fields of tall perennials and plenty of bulbous plants.
 Colors and material choices are chosen to harmonize with the building to create a cohesive whole.
 Details in the project are executed in a combination of diabase, azobe wood, and galvanized and stainless steel.

+Coordinating with the city of Sundbyberg who, parallel with the construction of Swedbank’s new headquarters, renovated the surrounding streets, allowed for the whole area to breathe new life.
 Looking at the city’s different areas from a holistic perspective opens up to solutions where the private and public space can meet and blend together.
-Through this, areas can be perceived as larger, in a city that is becoming increasingly denser.
-This method may not be desirable to use as a general principle in the city, but in dense urban centers dominated by office environments and trade, this provides an opportunity to give more space to the city’s inhabitants – a gesture to invite the public and become more inclusive.
-The role of the street as an interconnecting element, instead of being a transport route, can become the public web that holds the city’s different areas together, regardless of ownership conditions.
+This approach makes spaces appear larger in a city that is growing increasingly dense.
+It can be an opportunity to invite the public into spaces previously restricted.
+Recognizing the role of the street as an interconnecting element, rather than just a transport route, can benefit the public network that binds the city’s various areas together, regardless of ownership conditions.